-The FPS 2006 is a statutory, public service pension scheme made under section 34 of the Fire Services Act 1947.
+The FPS is a statutory, public service pension scheme initially made under section 26 of the Fire Services Act 1947.
 This Act was repealed by the Fire and Rescue Services Act 2004, but section 36 of the 2004 Act allowed the Scheme to continue in force.

-Unlike occupational pension schemes in the private sector, the NFPS does not have trustees, nor does it have the type of pension fund which uses investments to help meet its liabilities.
-Although each fire and rescue authority is required to maintain a “Firefighters’ Pension Fund” which –
+Unlike occupational pension schemes in the private sector, the FPS does not have trustees nor does it have the type of pension fund which uses investments to help meet its liabilities.
+Although each fire and rescue authority is required to maintain a “Firefighters’ Pension Fund” which:

 - receives contributions from firefighter members and from the employing fire and rescue authority,